sydasif/ansible-cbt-lab/docs/source/02_automation/01_automation.md

 ### Built-In Concurrency

 One of Ansible's significant advantages over traditional Python scripting is its built-in concurrency.
 Ansible allows tasks to be executed in parallel across multiple nodes, speeding up deployment times and ensuring consistent configurations.

-## Getting Started with Network Automation

-Ansible supports a wide range of vendors, device types, and actions, enabling comprehensive network management with a single tool.
-This versatility makes Ansible a powerful solution for automating routine tasks and ensuring consistency across network infrastructures.
-Communication between the control node and managed nodes is handled through multiple protocols:

-- **network_cli by SSH:** A widely-used, secure protocol for managing network devices.
-- **netconf by SSH:** Designed specifically for network management, offering enhanced configuration and monitoring capabilities.
-- **httpapi by HTTP/HTTPS:** A flexible protocol for interacting with network devices that support RESTful APIs.

-Supported network platforms include:

-- **Arista: eos:** Automation for Arista's Extensible Operating System.
-- **Cisco: ios, iosxr, nxos:** Management of Cisco’s various network operating systems.
-- **Juniper: junos:** Automation for Juniper's Junos OS.
-- **VyOS: vyos:** Support for VyOS, an open-source network operating system.

-Ansible’s extensive support for different network platforms and protocols helps streamline network automation processes and enhances operational efficiency.

 ### Network Modules